 One of the great advantages of working in a major newsroom over time is the sheer scope of the information received.
 An editor’s work, in particular, offers both the bird’s-eye and the worm’s-eye view of the issues of the day.
 I have read thousands of stories from some of the best beat reporters in the media on topics as wide ranging as technology, history, real estate, leadership, management, race and business, gender and business, and even workplace humor.
 It offers a broad understanding of the nature of things—and the realization that as much as you learn, it is far less than what you don’t know.

 I have written for newspapers, magazines, book publishers, museums, encyclopedias and film.
 I like good stories that haven’t been told, that were never given their due, or that should never be forgotten.
 I look forward to expanding to other avenues of expression—in particular, live performance.
 Stay tuned.

 I am thankful for the recognition received in the form of awards and best-seller rankings for work I’ve done as an individual and as part of a team.
 I am particularly grateful, however, for the honors I’ve enjoyed beyond my career path.

 I have had, for example, the privilege to speak from a pulpit of the Riverside Cathedral in Manhattan to eulogize the late Pepsi special-market pioneer Edward Boyd.
-I also have had the great pleasure to address alumni of my high school in tiny Windham, Ohio, as part of its accomplished-graduate series (that includes a composer, the female CEO of a major company and a MacArthur grant winner, btw).
+I also have had the great pleasure to address alumni of my high school in Windham, Ohio, as part of its accomplished-graduate series (that includes a composer, the female CEO of a major retail corporation, and a MacArthur grant winner, btw).
 The fundraiser allows scholarships to be given to every high-school graduate who has successfully applied to a program of further education.
 Love it!

 ‘When you’re young, Beauty makes you love and Ugliness makes you think.
 Later, Beauty makes you think, Ugliness makes you love.’